 Medical and other professional services: What you need to know

 The Alberta Human Rights Act protects members of the public against discrimination when using professional services.
-The AHR Act does not protect against poor treatment or bad service, unless it flows from a protected ground of discrimination such as physical disability, mental disability or gender.
+The AHR Act does not protect against poor treatment or bad service, unless it flows from a protected ground of discrimination such as physical disability, mental disability, gender, gender identity, gender expression, or any other protected ground, except age.
 Age is not a protected ground in the area of goods, services, accommodation or facilities.
 You can read more about age as a protected ground and about all protected areas and grounds.

 Examples of discrimination covered by the AHR Act:

 - denial of service based on AIDS or Hepatitis C (discrimination based on physical disability)

 - denial of service based on sexual orientation, race, ancestry, or any other protected ground, except age

 - sexual harassment of clients by a professional service provider

 Examples of issues not covered by the AHR Act: